-- I. UGT1A1 variant analysis (81350\) to determine drug metabolizer status is considered medically necessary when: - A. The member/enrollee is being considered for or is currently undergoing treatment with irinotecan (e.g., Onivyde, Camptosar), OR - B. The member/enrollee is being considered for or is currently undergoing treatment with belinostat (e.g., Beleodaq), OR - C. The member/enrollee is being considered for or is currently undergoing treatment with sacituzumab govitecan-hziy3 (e.g., Trodelvy) - II.
-UGT1A1 variant analysis (81350\) to determine drug metabolizer status is considered investigational for all other indications. - 1 Commonly prescribed for treatment of colon and rectal cancers - 2 Commonly prescribed for treatment of peripheral T-cell lymphoma
+- I. UGT1A1 variant analysis (81350) to determine drug metabolizer status is considered medically necessary when: - A. The member/enrollee is being considered for or is currently undergoing treatment with any of the following: - 1.
+Irinotecan (e.g., Onivyde, Camptosar), OR - 2.
+Belinostat (e.g., Beleodaq), OR - 3.
+Sacituzumab govitecan-hziy3 (e.g., Trodelvy). - II.
+UGT1A1 variant analysis (81350) to determine drug metabolizer status is considered investigational for all other indications.